yuta-51/portfolio/_posts/2021-8-4-Mental-Health-Survey.md

 > Unlikely: 19%

+**% of Respondents Who Experience Mental Health Issues Based on How Likely They Are to Talk to Their Supervisors About Their Mental Health:**
+> Likely: 11%
+> Somewhat Likely: 15%
+> Unlikely: 17%

-The employees' willingless to talk about their mental health with coworkers strongly affects the chance of them experiencing mental heal issues (More than double the percentage when comapring likely to unlikely).
+The employees' willingless to talk about their mental health with coworkers/supervisors strongly affects the chance of them experiencing mental heal issues (More than double the percentage when comapring likely to unlikely).

 **% Of People Who Would Talk About their Mental Health Issues with an Employer in an Interview:**
 > 3%

+Almost nobody would talk to their employer about their mental health most likley because they see it as a disadvantage and something that would be frowned upon.

 **% Of People Who Don't Get their Mental Health Issues Checked Based on Whether or Not Company Respects their Anonymity when Offering Mental Help:**